stonepros/stone/src/tracing/README.md

 Function Instrumentation
 ========================
-Ceph supports instrumentation using GCC's `-finstrument-functions` flag.
+Stone supports instrumentation using GCC's `-finstrument-functions` flag.
 Supported CMake flags are:

 *   `-DWITH_OSD_INSTRUMENT_FUNCTIONS=ON`: instrument OSD code

-Note that this instrumentation adds an extra function call on each function entry and exit of Ceph code.
+Note that this instrumentation adds an extra function call on each function entry and exit of Stone code.
 This option is currently only supported with GCC.
 Using it with Clang has no effect.

 The only function tracing implementation at the moment is done using LTTng UST.
-In order to use it, Ceph needs to be configured with LTTng using `-DWITH_LTTNG=ON`.
+In order to use it, Stone needs to be configured with LTTng using `-DWITH_LTTNG=ON`.
 [TraceCompass](http://www.tracecompass.org) can be used to generate flame charts/graphs and other metrics.